samuel-jimenez/GramEditor/docs/src/debugger.md

 Check the documentation for your language for example configurations covering typical use-cases.
 Once you've added configurations to `.zed/debug.json`, they'll appear in the list in the new process modal.

-Tehanu will also load debug configurations from `.vscode/launch.json`, and show them in the new process modal if no configurations are found in `.zed/debug.json`.
+Gram will also load debug configurations from `.vscode/launch.json`, and show them in the new process modal if no configurations are found in `.zed/debug.json`.

 #### Global debug configurations

 If you run the same launch profiles across multiple projects, you can store them once in your user configuration.
-Invoke {#action tehanu::OpenDebugTasks} from the command palette to open the global `debug.json` file; Tehanu creates it next to your user `settings.json` and keeps it in sync with the debugger UI.
+Invoke {#action gram::OpenDebugTasks} from the command palette to open the global `debug.json` file; Gram creates it next to your user `settings.json` and keeps it in sync with the debugger UI.
 The file lives at:

-- **macOS:** `~/Library/Application Support/Tehanu/debug.json`
+- **macOS:** `~/Library/Application Support/Gram/debug.json`
-- **Linux/BSD:** `$XDG_CONFIG_HOME/zed/debug.json` (falls back to `~/.config/tehanu/debug.json`)
+- **Linux/BSD:** `$XDG_CONFIG_HOME/zed/debug.json` (falls back to `~/.config/gram/debug.json`)
-- **Windows:** `%APPDATA%\Tehanu\debug.json`
+- **Windows:** `%APPDATA%\Gram\debug.json`

 Populate this file with the same array of objects you would place in `.zed/debug.json`.
 Any scenarios defined there are merged into every workspace, so your favorite launch presets appear automatically in the "New Debug Session" dialog.

 ### Launching & Attaching

-Tehanu debugger offers two ways to debug your program; you can either _launch_ a new instance of your program or _attach_ to an existing process.
+Gram debugger offers two ways to debug your program; you can either _launch_ a new instance of your program or _attach_ to an existing process.
 Which one you choose depends on what you are trying to achieve.

-When launching a new instance, Tehanu (and the underlying debug adapter) can often do a better job at picking up the debug information compared to attaching to an existing process, since it controls the lifetime of a whole program.
+When launching a new instance, Gram (and the underlying debug adapter) can often do a better job at picking up the debug information compared to attaching to an existing process, since it controls the lifetime of a whole program.
 Running unit tests or a debug build of your application is a good use case for launching.

 Compared to launching, attaching to an existing process might seem inferior, but that's far from truth; there are cases where you cannot afford to restart your program, because for example, the bug is not reproducible outside of a production environment or some other circumstances.

 ## Configuration

-Tehanu requires the `adapter` and `label` fields for all debug tasks.
-In addition, Tehanu will use the `build` field to run any necessary setup steps before the debugger starts [(see below)](#build-tasks), and can accept a `tcp_connection` field to connect to an existing process.
+Gram requires the `adapter` and `label` fields for all debug tasks.
+In addition, Gram will use the `build` field to run any necessary setup steps before the debugger starts [(see below)](#build-tasks), and can accept a `tcp_connection` field to connect to an existing process.

 All other fields are provided by the debug adapter and can contain [task variables](./tasks.md#variables).
 Most adapters support `request`, `program`, and `cwd`: